 Mirror Therapy for Stroke Rehabilitation: A Viable Treatment Option

-If you are an occupational therapist who works in stroke rehabilitation, you know that you must constantly update your skills and educate yourself on the latest treatment techniques.
+If you are an occupational therapist who works in stroke rehabilitation (no matter the setting), you know that you must constantly update your skills and educate yourself on the latest treatment techniques.
 There is so much research out there to advance the treatment of stroke patients!

 One treatment that is gaining attention in the field of stroke rehabilitation is mirror therapy.
 This simple, low tech treatment may be worth your attention as a supplement to the traditional stroke rehabilitation techniques you already use.